About Lab Grown Diamonds

 Lab grown diamonds are more beautiful and affordable than anything we will get out of the earth.
 We're replicating the earth's natural process of crystallizing carbon into brilliant diamonds that are chemically, optically and physically identical to earth-mined diamonds, but come priced up to 40% less, and free of any humanitarian abuse.
 Think of this as making ice in your freezer versus getting it from a glacier; both are ice regardless of the origin.

-At MiaDonna, we offer one of the largest selections of laboratory-grown Type IIa diamonds.
-These are the purest form of lab-grown diamond, making them brighter and harder than 98% of the diamonds mined from the earth.
+At MiaDonna, we offer one of the largest selections of Type IIa laboratory-grown diamonds.
+These are the purest form of diamond, making them brighter and harder than 98% of the diamonds mined from the earth.
 In the past, Type IIa diamonds have only been available to celebrities and royalty due to their rarity and steep price, however, all MiaDonna laboratory-grown diamonds are Type IIA.

 Shop Lab-Grown Diamonds